detypstify/detypstify/writeup/main.typ

   state-of-the-art performance on a wide range of tasks @finetuning-good2.
 This performance is often better than smaller models dedicated to this particular task @finetuning-good1.
   As a result, we decided to fine-tune a large model for our task as well.

-  //TODO: talk about the model architecture -- transformer based etc Text recognition is usually done either with Convolutional Neural Networks (CNN) or with Recurrent Neural Networks (RNN).
+  Text recognition is usually done either with Convolutional Neural Networks (CNN) or with Recurrent Neural Networks (RNN).
   We decided to diverge from the conventional approach and use a transformer based model.
 TrOCR @trocr, transformer based optical character recognition, is a model which outperforms the state-of-the-art in OCR tasks, both handwritten and printed.